Key Takeaways

 SELECT config->'$.theme' FROM user_settings WHERE user_id = 1;

-Use JSON for truly variable or schema-less data — feature flags, user preferences, integration payloads.
-Don't use it as a way to avoid modelling your data properly: if the same key appears in every row, it should be a column.
+Use JSON for truly variable or schema-less data: feature flags, user preferences, integration payloads.
+Don't use it to avoid modelling your data properly.
+If the same key appears in every row, it should be a regular column.
+JSON columns can't be indexed directly — only generated columns derived from JSON paths can be indexed — so querying inside JSON at scale requires careful planning.
+See our database schema examples for how to mix JSON columns with conventional structure.

 - Primary key:

-INT UNSIGNED NOT NULL AUTO_INCREMENT - Email address:
+INT UNSIGNED NOT NULL AUTO_INCREMENT - Large-table primary key:

 VARCHAR(255) NOT NULL UNIQUE - Password hash: